vtluug/docker-manifests/sczi/wiki/README.md

   * `ODIC_GOOGLE_ID`: ODIC id for authing with google accounts
   * `ODIC_GOOGLE_SECRET`: ODIC client secret for authing with google account

-After an initial run to create the db tables, uncomment the command line in docker-compse.yml

 See `config/LocalSettings*.php` for information about extensions such as interwiki, maps, etc.

 ## Running it